Instrument for Cloud Trace

 When to provide authentication credentials

 You generally don't need to provide authentication credentials to your application or specify your Google Cloud project ID in your application when you are running on Google Cloud.
 For some languages, you do need to specify your Google Cloud project ID even if you are running on Google Cloud.
-Also, if you use Autopilot mode for Google Kubernetes Engine, or if you enable Workload Identity, then you must configure your application to use Workload Identity.
+Also, if you use Autopilot mode for Google Kubernetes Engine, or if you enable Workload Identity Federation for GKE, then you must configure your application to use Workload Identity Federation for GKE.

 If you are running outside of Google Cloud, you need to provide authentication credentials to your application.
 You also need to specify your Google Cloud project ID in your application.